-Sometimes, when a dispute between actor and producer comes to a head — with the producer having the final say — the actor’s character is killed off to put the issue to rest, serving as a reminder of who’s boss.
+Sometimes, when a dispute between actor and producer comes to a head — with the producer having the final say — the actor’s character is killed off to put the issue to rest, while serving as a reminder of who’s boss.
 This occurred on Good Times, another Norman Lear production, starring John Amos and Esther Rolles as James and Florida Evans, parents to a family living in the Chicago projects.
 Once Jimmie Walker, playing older son J.J., was given the silly catchphrase “Dy-no-mite” to blurt out triumphantly in virtually every episode, the emphasis of the show shifted to his lazy, irresponsible, and offensively stereotypical character.
 Both Rolles and Amos objected, insisting the program should focus more on the real-life issues facing poor black urban families.
 Amos’ battles with Lear led to his dismissal from the series after the third season.
 In the story, James is killed in an accident at a construction site (Lear had once threatened to kill off Archie Bunker’s character when Carroll O’Connor sat out several episodes in a demand for more money).

 The most recent example of real-life controversy necessitating the death of a major character — in this case, the lead — came on the revival of Roseanne, which killed off family matriarch Roseanne Connor, only one season into the series’ new life on the air.
 This occurred in reaction to Roseanne Barr’s tweeting of racist comments.
 The backlash was strong and swift, resulting in her firing from the program, which was hastily re-titled The Connors.
 The death of the family matriarch was explained as the result of an accidental opioid overdose.

 Of course, when an actor dies unexpectedly during a series’ run, the only real and honest choice is to have the character die as well.
 In September of 1974, stand-up comedian Freddie Prinze was riding high as the co-star (with Jack Albertson) of the new NBC sitcom Chico and the Man.
 Portraying a wisecracking but charming assistant auto mechanic in east L.A., Prinze found himself thrust into the national spotlight, and all that came with it — both good and bad.
-He became a regular drug user, and also found himself faced with divorce as 1976 came to an end.
-He shot himself in late January, 1977, and his character’s absence was given an unconvincing explanation on the show: Chico was supposedly away visiting his father in Mexico for the final three episodes of the third season.
+He became a regular drug user, and later found himself faced with divorce as 1976 came to an end.
+He shot himself in late January, 1977, while his character’s absence was given an unconvincing explanation on the show: Chico was supposedly away visiting his father in Mexico for the final three episodes of the third season.
 But since Prinze’s death had been a major news story, nothing short of the hard truth would have sufficed.
-The following season brought a much younger boy into the fold, who was also dubbed “Chico,” by Albertson’s character, Ed Brown.
+The following season brought a much younger boy into the fold, who was also dubbed “Chico,” by Albertson’s character.
 The program limped along until a two-part episode finally acknowledged the original Chico’s death, with no further detail or explanation given.
 The series was canceled at the end of the season.